-To ensure the appropriateness of business activities in the Group as a whole, the Company has established the

-Group Management Charter, the Group Internal Control Policies & Rules, and various Group regulations and shares them as basic policies for the entire Group.
+To ensure the appropriateness of business activities in the Group as a whole, the Company has established the Group Management Charter, the Group Internal Control Policies & Rules, and various Group regulations and shares them as basic policies for the entire Group.
+Meanwhile, Group company management regulations have been formulated, which clarify the Company's departments responsible for individual subsidiaries and the role of corporate staff departments, to define the responsibilities, authority, and operational management methods of subsidiaries.

-In the fiscal year under review, the Company developed Group Policies & Rules, formulating new regulations related to legal affairs, document management, and internal audits.
-In addition, international conferences were held with managers at subsidiaries in Japan and overseas participating together with persons responsible for legal affairs, information systems, logistics, etc., as part of efforts to share information on issues related to business operations and positive examples.
+In the fiscal year under review, the Company developed Group Policies & Rules, formulating new regulations related to insurance management.
+In addition, international conferences were held with managers at subsidiaries in Japan and overseas participating together with persons responsible for administration, legal, information systems, etc., as part of efforts to share information on issues related to business operations and positive examples.
 Moreover, the Internal Auditing Division performed audits of the legality, reasonableness, effectiveness, and efficiency of the execution of business operations across the Group as a whole.